General Program Information

 If you already have a passport, make sure it won’t expire before your return date.
 Your passport must be valid for six months after your program ends.
 If you need a first-time passport or must renew your existing one, please visit the U.S. Department of State website.

-For U.S Passport holders, visas are required in advance for participants traveling to China, Ghana, Thailand, and South Africa.
+For U.S Passport holders, visas are required in advance for participants traveling to Australia, China, India, Russia, Dominican Republic, and Tanzania.
 CIEE will provide guidance on the visa process, but it is the responsibility of the student to apply for their visa and allow sufficient processing time.

 HOW DO I BOOK DOMESTIC AND INTERNATIONAL TRAVEL?Click to Open